wix-incubator/wix-cli-docs/guides/example/page_functionality_wix_sdk.md

 In the Business Buddy app, on the **Products** page, users can choose a product from the site's Wix Store.

 To work with the Wix apps on a user's site, we use the [Wix Dashboard React SDK](https://dev.wix.com/docs/sdk/api-reference/dashboard/react/introduction) and the [Wix React SDK](https://dev.wix.com/docs/sdk/api-reference/sdk-react/setup).
+We already showed how to set up your page components with the Dashboard React SDK in [the previous section](https://dev.wix.com/docs/build-apps/developer-tools/cli/example-app-walkthrough/page-design).
+In this section, we'll use the React SDK to retrieve site data to display in the app.

 ## Permissions